In Memoriam Tribute

 keeping the house rent paid and her home clean

-cooking good meals--serving and loving,
+cooking good family meals--serving and loving,

 the widow and lost child faded away distant and unseen.